CentralReport/CentralReport/README.md

 **The first public alpha version is very close!**

 CentralReport runs on **Debian, Ubuntu and Mac OS X**.
 Right now, it's just a standalone version.
 It's free and very easy to use : install CentralReport and active the small web server included.
-You can monitor your host with a simple web browser :
+You can monitor your host with a simple web browser:

 ![Mac Screenshot](https://raw.github.com/miniche/CentralReport/develop/tools/screenshots/Capture_Mac.png)